koushalpatil/Demo/README.md

 # Demo
-It is a demo repository
+It is a demo repository for git and github